lianhc/wwfem/README.md

-# Welcome to Homepage of WWFEM
+# Welcome to Offical Homepage of WWFEM
  This is a project to build and sell NFTs involving energys of Water, Wood, Fire, Earth and Metal.

  Currently, it has two collections, i.e. Five Element Energy, and The Twelve Earthly Branches Energy.